How To Become A Genius- The Polgár Experiment

-The success of the Polgár’s didn’t go unnoticed, and Susan appeared on the cover of the New York Times shortly after the tournament.
+The success of the Polgár’s did not go unnoticed, and Susan appeared on the cover of the New York Times shortly after the tournament.

-By the time she was 21, Susan became the first woman ever to earn the title of Grandmaster by the World Chess Federation.
+By the time she was 21, Susan had become the first woman ever to earn the title of Grandmaster from the World Chess Federation.

-In 2002 her sister Judit Polgár’, who by then was ranked as the eighth-best players in the world would win against the raining champion and living chess legend Gary Kasparov.
+In 2002, her sister Judit Polgár’, who by then was ranked as the eighth-best players in the world, would win against the reigning champion and living chess legend Gary Kasparov.

 The same chess master who said earlier:

-This assumption couldn’t be further from the truth…
+This assumption could not be further from the truth…

 Letters To Klara

-47 years prior to Judit beating Gary Kasparov, László Polgár, a Hungarian psychologist and father of the three chess prodigies wrote a series of letters to a Ukrainian foreign language teacher named Klara.
+47 years before Judit beat Gary Kasparov, László Polgár, a Hungarian psychologist and father of the three chess prodigies wrote a series of letters to a Ukrainian foreign language teacher named Klara.

-After studying the lives and achievements of over four hundred of the greatest intellectuals of our time, László believed to have identified the secret ingredient to high achievement: early and intensive specialization in a particular subject.
-4
+After studying the lives and achievements of over four hundred of the greatest intellectuals of our time, László believed he had identified the secret ingredient to high achievement: early and intensive specialisation in a particular subject.4

 In 1974, Klara gave birth to Sophie, 21 months later, Judit was born.